table of contents

 If I Was Not Insured, Should I Pursue a Personal Injury Case?

 Just because you were not insured, does not mean that you do not have the right to get compensated after being injured in an accident that was caused by someone else’s negligence.
 Even if in your case, Prop 213 applies.
-You do have a right for your lost wages, medical bills, damages to any property, lost wages, or any other economic losses that you may have suffered due to another person’s negligence.
-If you need superior representation for your case or legal guidance in California, you need to contact Arash Law and schedule a free consultation with us.
+You do have a right for your lost wages, medical bills, damages to any property, or any other economic losses that you may have suffered due to another person’s negligence.
+If you need superior representation for your personal injury claim or legal guidance in California, you need to contact Arash Law and schedule a free consultation with one of our award-winning injury attorneys from California.